| On Camps and Memory

 trembling in front of bosses and meaningless toil – everywhere,

 the traces of a barrack life just a step away from the camp.
+Yet in the endless chronicle of Bulgarian camps there is something

 that comes on top of what we are used to.
 It is the absolute dehumanization,